CICIFLY/Predict_Loan_Using_Machine_Learning_Algorithms_in_Python/README.md

 5. Tune the hyperparameter :  gridsearch to find the max_depth, n_estimators values

-6. StritifiedKFold to evaluate the models
+6. StratifiedKFold to evaluate the models